St. Theresa Catholic Secondary School: Facilities

-St. Theresa is equipped with a range of athletic facilities.
-Because of the school's close location to the Yardmen Arena, that is used for the Canadian Hockey Skills Academy classes.
-Because of the growing student population a new wing was built, housing a new art studio, office and life skills room.
-The wing was officially opened during the 2005 school year.
+St. Theresa is equipped with a wide range of athletic facilities, including a gymnasium, an outdoor track, and a workout facility.
+Additionally, its proximity to the CAA Arena and Wally Dever Arena supports the school's Canadian Hockey Skills Academy classes.

-The school property includes two soccer fields.
-A walkway to the Quinte Health and Wellness Centre parking lot provides students with access to further sports facilities.
+The school property includes two soccer fields and a walkway to the Quinte Sports and Wellness Centre parking lot, provides students with access to further sports facilities.

+To accommodate the growing student population, a new wing was constructed and officially opened during the 2005 school year.
+This expansion included a new art studio, updated office spaces, and a dedicated life skills room.

 St. Theresa also has a number of off-campus classrooms that it shares with Sir James Whitney School, where welding, mechanics, cosmetology and construction programs are taught.

 Athletics

-St. Theresa Catholic Secondary School offers a range of sports for students, including Curling, hockey, football (as of 2013), soccer, rugby, golf, skiing, cross-country running, track and field, basketball, baseball, volleyball, badminton, and tennis.
+St. Theresa Catholic Secondary School offers a range of sports for students, including curling, hockey, soccer, rugby, golf, swimming, alpine and downhill skiing, cross-country running, track and field, ultimate frisbee, basketball, baseball, volleyball, badminton, and tennis.